ArduPilot/ardupilot_wiki/dev/source/docs/intel-edison.rst

 - After flashing is done, wait 1 to 2 min before cutting power to the Edison

-Setting up the Pixhawk
+Setting up The Cube
 ======================

-Connect to the Pixhawk with a ground station (i.e. Mission Planner) and set the following parameters:
+Connect to The Cube with a ground station (i.e. Mission Planner) and set the following parameters:

 -  :ref:`SERIAL2_PROTOCOL <copter:SERIAL2_PROTOCOL>` = 1 (the default) to enable MAVLink on the serial port.
--  :ref:`SERIAL2_BAUD <copter:SERIAL2_BAUD>` = 921 so the Pixhawk can communicate with the Edison at 921600 baud.
+-  :ref:`SERIAL2_BAUD <copter:SERIAL2_BAUD>` = 921 so The Cube can communicate with the Edison at 921600 baud.
 -  :ref:`LOG_BACKEND_TYPE <copter:LOG_BACKEND_TYPE>` = 3 if you are using APSync to stream the dataflash log files to the Edison

 Troubleshooting bricked Edison